Use natural cleaning products or non-toxic alternatives.

-We may think of these being used in the confines of our own home, these toxins end up down our drains and pass through water treatment plants.
-While the treatment plants do their best to remove unsavory chemicals, in many cases some still slip through and reach our waterways.
+We may think these products only present in the confines of our own home when we clean.
+But these toxins end up going down our drains and passing through water treatment plants.
+While the treatment plants do their best to remove unsavoury chemicals, in many cases some still slip through and reach our waterways.

 Chemicals such as nitrogen are used on farms as fertiliser.
 When they reach an environment that is not controlled, they can cause excessive nourishment of some types of plant life in habitats native to aquatic animals.

 This then causes certain plants to get a boost in growth, taking over and pushing out other plants.
-At the end of these plants' chemical-accelerated life cycle, they die in large masses, decaying and depleting the oxygen in the water.
+At the end of the plants chemical accelerated life cycle, they die in large masses, decaying and depleting the oxygen in the water.